 \subsection{Security by Transformation}

-As already mentioned in the introduction, the idea of using program transformation to reduce SCT to CT has been used implicitly in the literature to inform the design of many SCT tools.
-This idea is also used explicitly in~\cite{DBLP:journals/pacmpl/BrotzmanZKT21}, where the authors show that a program is speculative constant-time (for their flavour of SCT) whenever its transform is CT---however, they do not show the converse.
-Their transform is more complex than ours, as their speculative semantics is based on a speculation window.
+As already mentioned in the introduction, the idea of using program transformation to reduce SCT to CT has been used implicitly in the literature to inform the design of many SCT tools. \citet{DBLP:journals/pacmpl/BrotzmanZKT21} uses it explicitly, showing that a program is speculative constant-time (for a flavor of SCT) whenever its transformation is CT---however, it does not show the converse.
+The transformation is more complex than ours, as the speculative semantics is based on a speculation window.